mlaa/cbox-mla/readme.md

 ## Changes Planned for Version 2.3.0 "Sentimental"
  * [x] Member names, email addresses, and institutional affiliations are now dynamically updated from the MLA member database.
 These fields are no longer editable in portfolios, but remain editable on mla.org.
  * [ ] complete switch to new API endpoints
+ * [ ] install the plugin Invite Anyone to allow users to invite non-contacts to groups